virtualscienceforum/virtualscienceforum/quantum-transport-workshop.md

 The participation is free, but the amount of places is limited, so please [register](#registration).

+We thank https://mybinder.org, a public service and a volunteer-run open-source project with cloud resources sponsored by Google Cloud, OVH, GESIS Notebooks and the Turing Institute for providing a computational environment for the workshop.

 ## Tentative schedule

 The workshop will take place December 17th, all times are CET.